-- Corrected the percentage cut to faculties and administrative units to 1.5% (from 1.0% for faculties and 2.0% for admin units) in the key expenditure assumptions. - Added stronger statement regarding the need to invest in higher education-to continue the U of A's upward trajectory.
-To continue reaping the public benefits from doing so. - Added reference to the range of revenue generation activities currently under consideration. - Added dollar figure impact of the market modifier already approved. - Pulled out impressive news on fundraising into text box. - Slightly amended the display of budget highlights and assumptions.
+- Corrected the percentage cut to faculties and administrative units to 1.5% (from 1.0% for faculties and 2.0% for admin units) in the key expenditure assumptions.
+All references to the percentage cut to faculties and administrative unit has been changed to 1.5% (as per in Executive Summary). - Added stronger statement regarding the need to invest in higher education-to continue the U of A's upward trajectory.
+To continue reaping the public benefits from doing so. - Added reference to the range of revenue generation activities currently under consideration.
+Additional detail is provided about the revenue generation activities summarized in Executive Summary (page 95). - The resource request relating to the Access to the Future Fund section has been corrected to \$98.4 million.
+(Page 110). - Added dollar figure impact of the market modifier already approved. - Pulled out impressive news on fundraising into text box. - Slightly amended the display of budget highlights and assumptions.